 Pressuring you to use their mortgage brokers

 Some estate agents have been reported putting pressure on people to use their mortgage service, saying they will get preferential treatment or, worse, claiming they are unwilling to work with them unless they do.
 Putting undue pressure on you in this way is illegal.
-By all means, if you have the time, get a quote from the Estate Agent’s mortgage adviser before shopping around, but bear in mind that:
+By all means, get a quote from the estate agent’s mortgage adviser before shopping around, but bear in mind that: